music-scene/music-scene-frontend/README.md

 git clone <repo url>
 ```

-Create a .env file in your project folder and add the following:
+Create a .env file in your project folder and add the following environment variable:
 ```
 VITE_API_URL=http://localhost:5005
 ```